sebastian-weisshaar/jane_street_knight_moves_6/README.md

 ### 🖥️ Running the Code
 If you want to run the code, you can clone the repo and run `python src/main.py <A> <B> <C>`.
+The code will check whether your choice of A, B, C is valid and if so return the two paths.

 Happy puzzling! 🧩